servalproject/batphone/doc/Auto-Upgrade.md

 Auto Upgrade works as follows:

  1. A Serval Project senior developer performs a [release build][]:
      * The build script signs the release [APK][] file with the Serval Project's Android release secret key.
 This produces `batphone-release-play.apk` ("the vanilla APK") which is suitable for upload to [Google Play][], who will not accept an APK which has been subsequently modified.
      * The build script invokes a native [Serval DNA][] executable, supplying the secret release key, to update the Rhizome release bundle to contain the vanilla APK.
-The update increases the [Rhizome bundle's version number][#Rhizome bundle version number], so that wherever the updated bundle propagates, it replaces any older version of itself.
+The update increases the [Rhizome bundle's version number](#rhizome-bundle-version-number), so that wherever the updated bundle propagates, it replaces any older version of itself.
      * The build script produces `batphone-release.apk` ("the extended APK") by appending the updated bundle's manifest to the vanilla APK along with a special tail marker (two length bytes and magic bytes 0x41 0x10).